JameDevOfficial/TablissNG/README.md

 ## Brief Overview of a Few Improvements Over Tabliss

+This list is by no means exhaustive.
+TablissNG includes many other tweaks, quality-of-life improvements, and features not detailed here.

 - Customization
   - Support for custom search engines and browser defaults
   - Many more style options in display/font settings (eg. scale, underline, text outline, custom css class)